aliabbasi2000/MapReduce_with_Hadoop/Stopword elimination/Readme.txt

+Details of problem:

+▪ Input:
+ - A large textual file containing one sentence per line
+ - A small file containing a set of stopwords (One stopword per line) ▪ Output:
+ - A textual file containing the same sentences of the large input file without the words appearing in the small file
+ - The order of the sentences in the output file can be different from the order of the sentences in the input file

 We have an interface to connect to HDFS server.
 The interface is https://jupyter.polito.it/.
 It is our Gateway Server to connect BigData@Polito cluster.
 We have an access to Reserved 1 CPU threads/8 GB mem, max 8 CPU threads and 24 GB memory.